clojure/data.xml/README.md

 ## Examples

-The examples below assume you have added a `:refer :all` for data.xml:
+The examples below assume you have added a `:refer` for data.xml:

-    (require '[clojure.data.xml :refer :all])
+    (require '[clojure.data.xml :as xml])

 data.xml supports parsing and emitting XML.
 The parsing functions will read XML from a